 § 1640.
 Notification of Authorization to Take Examination.

 Not less than thirty (30) days prior to the examination, each applicant qualified to take the exam shall be notified in writing of the date, time, and place of the examination.
-The notice shall also identify whether the applicant will be taking the comprehensive or abbreviated examination.
+The notice shall also identify whether the applicant will be taking the standard or alternative examination.

 NOTE: Authority cited: Section 759, Public Resources Code.
 Reference: Sections 763, 768, and 769, Public Resources Code.